 The PLU Wang Center Presents

-The 4th biennial Ambassador Chris Stevens Memorial event will take place at 6:30 p.m. on March 6, 2019 in the Chris Knutzen Hall of the Anderson University Center at Pacific Lutheran University.
+The 4th biennial Ambassador Chris Stevens Memorial event took place at 6:30 p.m. on March 6, 2019 in the Chris Knutzen Hall of the Anderson University Center at Pacific Lutheran University.

 The Ambassador Chris Stevens Memorial event is co-sponsored by the Wang Center for Global Education, the Center for Community Engagement and Service, and PLU’s Peace Corps Prep program.
 It seeks to celebrate the life of an extraordinary public servant and former Peace Corps volunteer killed on Sept.
 11, 2012, in Benghazi, Libya.

 A video recording of the event can be accessed from this page.